Did weaving recently caught your attention? Then join the group!

 Learning How To Weave

 As mentioned already, the weaving process hasn’t changed much over the years.
-Basically, you interlace one kind of yarn or thread at a right angle with a second kind of thread.
+Basically, you interlace one kind of weaving yarn at a right angle with the second kind of thread.
 Before starting, long vertical lines of thread are attached to a loom and spaced appropriately.
 This is called the warp.
 The warp can be considered to be the skeleton of your weaving project.
-Now a second piece of thread, called the weft, is used to interweave it with the warp.
+Now the second piece of thread, called the weft, is used to interweave it with the warp.

 Does alternating your thread over and under the warp every single time sound like a lot of work to you?
 That’s because it is!
 But fortunately there is a solution called shedding.
-Most good looms come with either a weaving sword/shed stick or a reed.
-For easy and fast weaving, these are must have items.
+Most good looms come with useful weaving tools such as either a weaving sword/shed stick or a reed.
+For easy and fast weaving, these are must-have items.
 They allow you to shed the warp; raise one set of warp threads while lowering the other set of warp threads.
-This way your weft yarn can go through the warp in one easy motion, rather than the bothersome up and over manoeuvre.
+This way your weft yarn can go through the warp in one easy motion, rather than the bothersome up and over maneuver.
 More info about weaving sword/shed stick or a reed and how to use them later in this article.

 Basic Weaving For Beginners

 If you are still a beginner at weaving, there are only two procedures you need to know: setting up the warp and the 3 primary motions of a loom.
 The warping process completely depends on the type of loom you use.
 If you opt for a simple loom model, setting up a warp will be relatively simple.
-For more advanced models that include a reed, it will take some more time to set up your warp but the weaving process will also be much faster.
+For more advanced models that include a reed, it will take some more time to learn how to use your loom but the weaving process will also be much faster.